Swedish colonies in the Americas: Other settlements

 Swedish emigrants continued to go to the Americas to settle within other countries or colonies.
 The mid-19th and early 20th centuries saw a large Swedish emigration to the United States.
-Approximately 1.3 million Swedes settled in the U.S. during that period, and there are currently about four million Swedish-Americans, as of 2008.
+In 1841, a group composed of former Upsala University students and a couple of relatives established the first Swedish colony west of the Allegheny Mountains on the east shore of Pine Lake 30 miles west of Milwaukee and named their settlement, New Upsala.
+Approximately 1.3 million Swedes subsequently settled in the U.S., and there are currently about four million Swedish-Americans, as of 2008.

 Dom Pedro II, the second Emperor of Brazil, encouraged immigration, resulting in a sizeable number of Swedes entering Brazil, settling mainly in the cities of Joinville and Ijuí.
 In the late 19th century, Misiones Province in Argentina was a major centre for Swedish immigration, and laid the foundations of a population of Swedish-Argentines.